 We did the shoot early in the spring of 1992 and the magazine cover ran a few months later in July 1992.
 I was on Cloud 9 when the magazine came in the mail.
 Along with my parents, I showed it to anyone who would look at it!
 Forget the $200.
 I was actually published in a magazine.
 My dreams had come true!
 Later that summer, I put the $200 toward my wife's engagement ring.

-I photographed several more stories for Kentucky Living in the early 1990s, but it wasn't until I had given my notice and was resigning my job as University Photographer at EKU in December 2003 that the magazine's current editor called me out of the blue.
+I photographed several more stories for Kentucky Living in the early 1990s, but it wasn't until I had given my notice and was resigning my job as University Photographer at EKU in December 2003 that the magazine's editor at the time called me one day out of the blue.
 His name was Paul Wesslund.
-It truly was a God-moment because I knew in my heart that it was time for me to leave EKU, as great as it had been, but I had no earthly idea how I was going to make a living as a freelance photographer and support my family of a wife and three kids.
+It truly was a God-moment because I knew in my heart that it was time for me to leave EKU, as great as it had been, but I had no earthly idea how I was going to make a living as a freelance photographer and support my family of a wife and three young kids.
 So when Paul called and asked me to shoot a cover story on the All-A Classic basketball tournament that was held annually at EKU, I did a little happy dance while I was talking to him on the phone, trying to maintain a sense of coolness and calm.
 Even though my insides were turning to jelly, I still had to maintain a sense of professionalism, HA!

 Paul Wesslund has since moved on to the greener pastures of retirement, but I can honestly say that the staff of Kentucky Living, at any point of my tenure with them has always set the bar for journalistic excellence.
 The irony of that is, technically, they're a PR magazine, but they have always been the epitome of sound community journalism and cutting-edge design.
 Editor Anita Travis, Managing Editor Shannon Brock, and their three designers, Katy Hurt, Kacey Harmeling, and Jessica Hawkins continue to set the bar so high!

 Who knows.
 Maybe I'm making too much out of all of this.
-Maybe if I'm lucky I'll make it to 100 cover photos someday.
+If I'm lucky I'll make it to 100 cover photos someday.
 One of my mentors is the great Annie Lebovitz, who spent her career churning out cover photos for Rolling Stone and Vanity Fair.
 If I had studied algebra in high school the way I've studied the photographic work of Annie Lebovitz I'd be a freaking rocket scientist!
 I'm no Annie Lebovitz.
 But I'll always appreciate the importance of a good cover photo.